alfin K

 written by Alfin · category embedded ·

-I stumbled upon this project called rv003usb[1] by cnlohr.
+I came across this project called rv003usb by cnlohr.
 It features a bit-banged USB controller for the RISC-V CH32V003 MCU.
-I was always interested in learning more about the protocol and since I have a lot of free time due to sem breaks I will try to play around with this software.
-This article will document interesting things I find in the process for future reference.
+I was always interested in learning more about the protocol.

 Hardware#

 I got a CH32V006 dev board and its programmer WCH.linkE from WeActStudios on aliexpress.
-They have schematics uploaded on their github page, which shows some interesting connections related to this rv003usb project.
-Maybe the board supports programming directly using the on-board USB-C by first flashing the bootloader USB bit-banged code.
-I will have to verify it later.
+They have schematics uploaded on their github page, which shows some interesting connections.

-So cnlohr has a nice repo with a lot of built in functionality [2].
-This project is an attempt to decouple essential functionality from the official IDE, so that a lightweight toolchain is available for these boards.
-However I still need the RISC-V GCC compiler in my system.
+cnlohr has a nice repo with a lot of built in functionality called ch32fun.
+This project decouples essential functionality from the official IDE, so that a lightweight toolchain is available for these boards.
+It does not ship a risc-v compiler, so you need to install one.
+Instructions are available in the wiki.
 I use Gentoo, here is how I set it up using crossdev:

 Gentoo riscv toolchain installation#

 To start development we need the riscv 32bit bare metal toolchain which has the assembler, compiler, linker and a glibc replacement called newlib.
-We probably won't need to use newlib since ch32fun provides a lot of functionality out of the box.
+We probably won't need to use newlib since ch32fun provides a lot of functionality out of the box and including these libraries usually use a lot of flash memory.
 We need to first emerge sys-devel/crossdev if not already installed.
-To configure crossdev refer the wiki as it gives multiple options.
+To configure crossdev refer the wiki as it gives you multiple options.

 Note: crossdev is a collection of scripts which can generate e-builds for portage to build cross-development toolchains.
 (Handles all the symlinking to your system GCC and all that stuff)